safelogJ/Simlog/README.md

 #### The filename will consist of the router’s Identity and the current date.
 You must put this file to your phone in the folder: /Android/data/com.safelogj.simlog/files/ and then open it in the app.

-### ⚠️ If your SIM card has internet access but the graph shows an unknown network type (brown color,  type “xG”) 🔴
-the script may not recognize your Access Technology.
+⚠️ 🔴If your SIM card has internet access but the graph shows an unknown network type (brown color,  type “xG”) the script may not recognize your Access Technology.
 Please check LTE interface → Cellular tab → Access Technology in WinBox and compare it with the values in the script.
 If your value is missing, please report it to simlog-app@yandex.ru

-### Unless required by applicable law or agreed to in writing, software
-distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+   Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and